 The Type B2 cabinet (also known as a Total Exhaust BSC) is expensive to operate because no air is recirculated within.
 Therefore, this type is mainly found in such applications as toxicology laboratories, where the ability to use hazardous chemistry safely is important.

 Additionally, if the exhaust system for a Type B1 or B2 cabinet were to fail, contaminated air could flow into the laboratory.
-To mitigate this risk, cabinets of these types generally monitor exhaust flow, shutting off the supply blower and sounding an alarm if the flow is insufficient.
+To mitigate this risk, cabinets of this type generally monitor exhaust flow, shutting off the supply blower and sounding an alarm if the flow is insufficient.

 Type A2 and C1 cabinets can circulate air back to the lab or exhaust the air outside.
 Software, performance, and ergonomics are the main elements that impact BSC, and the newer designs improve sustainability, longevity, and safety.